-Her reviews and articles have appeared in many print and web publications, including the New York Times, The Guardian, The Wall Street Journal, the Washington Post, Maclean's, Hazlitt, The New York Post, Vulture, The Globe & Mail, and more.
+Her reviews and articles have appeared in many print and web publications, including the New York Times, The Guardian, The Wall Street Journal, BuzzFeed, the New Republic, the Washington Post, Maclean's, Hazlitt, The New York Post, Vulture, The Globe & Mail, and more.
 She also contributed a chapter to the NYT bestselling serial suspense novel Inherit the Dead, and to the forthcoming anthology The Anatomy of Innocence, published by Liveright in 2017.

 In a parallel life, she completed her M.S. in Forensic Science at John Jay College of Criminal Justice of New York in February 2004 and still harbors faint hopes of actually making use of her degree someday.

 Confessions of an Idiosyncratic Mind began in its first incarnation in October 2003, moving to more permanent digs in June 2004 before closing up shop on January 2011.
 The blog has been mentioned in the New York Times, the Wall Street Journal, the Los Angeles Times, the Boston Globe, the Christian Science Monitor, the Pittsburgh Tribune-Review, the Ottawa Citizen, Library Journal and the India Times Business-Standard.
 USA Today, in a feature on literary weblogs, proclaimed Confessions as "a respected resource for commentary on crime and mystery fiction."

-She is represented by Shana Cohen at the Stuart Krichevsky Literary Agency.
+She is represented by David Patterson at the Stuart Krichevsky Literary Agency.